yikunnnn/Pepper_Robot_ROS/README.md

 ```
 sudo chmod 755 /usr/local/lib/python2.7/dist-packages/pynaoqi-python2.7-2.5.7.1-linux64/lib/python2.7/site-packages/
 ```
+Now, you can use **from naoqi import ALProxy** at the start of your ROS script and using the corresponding API in [here](http://doc.aldebaran.com/2-5/index_dev_guide.html) to control the pepper robot.

 The above method of installing **Chorepraphe** and **Python SDK** from [here](https://nlp.fi.muni.cz/trac/pepper/wiki/InstallationInstructions).
 ## ROS Packages
 Please copy all the packages under your ROS workspace and compile them.
+These ROS packages organised all the sensors on pepper robot and published as ROS topic.
 ### Basic Configuration
 ```
 sudo git clone https://github.com/ros-naoqi/pepper_robot.git